A framework for continuous superradiant laser operation via sequential transport of atoms: Description of the model

 \section{Description of the model}

-As model for the experimental setup described in the previous section and shown schematically in Fig.~\ref{fig:femto_exp}, we consider an ensemble of $N$ cold $^{171}\mathrm{Yb}$ atoms confined in an optical lattice and treated as two-level systems.
+As model for the experimental setup described in the previous section and shown schematically in Figure~\ref{fig:femto_exp}, we consider an ensemble of $N$ cold $^{171}\mathrm{Yb}$ atoms confined in an optical lattice and treated as two-level systems.
 Each atom in the ensemble is labeled by an index $i$, and is coupled to the cavity field with a position-dependent coupling strength $g_i$.
 The atomic transition frequency of the $i$-th atom is denoted by $\omega_i$ and the resonance frequency of the cavity by $\omega_c$.
-In particular, in the absence of individual atomic shifts, all the atoms are characterized by the unperturbed clock transition frequency $\omega_a$.
+In particular, in the absence of individual atomic shifts, all the atoms are characterized by the unperturbed clock transition frequency $\omega_a$, and the cavity is assumed to be tuned in resonance with this transition.
 The unitary dynamics of the atoms and the cavity is then governed by the Hamiltonian (if not specified otherwise, we set $\hbar = 1$)

 where $ \sigma_i^{+} = \ket{e}_i\bra{g}_i $ and $ \sigma_i^{-} = \left( \sigma_i^{+} \right)^{\dagger} $ are the raising and lowering operators for the $ i $-th atom, $ \ket{g} $ and $ \ket{e} $ correspond to the atomic ground and excited states, ${}^1\mathrm{S}_0 $ and $ {}^3\mathrm{P}_0 $, respectively, and $ a^{\dagger} $ and $ a $ are the photon creation and annihilation operators of the cavity mode.